waterloo-rocketry/minerva-old/README.md

 ### Notify

 This is the Slack command `/notify`.
-Using this command allows you to copy a message from one channel to others with a variety of parameters. **This is restricted to admins only**.
+Using this command allows you to broadcast messages from one channel to the other. **This is restricted to admins only**.

 #### Required parameters